 Biographical Statement

 Bob De Schutter (MFA, PhD) is an award-winning game designer, researcher, educator, and advocate for meaningful play in later life.
-He is a Professor of Applied Game Design at Northeastern University, where he is jointly appointed between the College of Arts, Media and Design and the Khoury College of Computer Sciences.
-He is also the owner of award-winning game company Lifelong Games (LLC).
+As a Professor of Game Design at Northeastern University, jointly appointed in the College of Arts, Media and Design and the Khoury College of Computer Sciences, he leads initiatives on games for age-friendly game design, intergenerational play, and health, and directs Northeastern’s graduate program in Game Science and Design.

 Picture Gallery